 Mario Serrano-Losada graduated from the University of Salamanca in 2010 with a BA in Spanish, and again in 2012 with a BA in English.
 He also received an MA in Lexis and Communication from the University of Barcelona in 2011, and carried out research at the same university (Department of Hispanic Philology) the following year, on a postgraduate grant.
-In March 2013 he moved to the University of Santiago de Compostela to work under contract to the VLCG team and prepare a PhD on "Evidentiality and mirativity in constructions with raising predicates in English and Spanish: Grammaticalization and discourse functions", under the supervision of Teresa Fanego and Belén Méndez-Naya.
+In 2013 he moved to the University of Santiago de Compostela to prepare a PhD under the supervision of Teresa Fanego and Belén Méndez-Naya.
 In December 2013 he was awarded a three-year I2C postgraduate grant (ref.
 PRE/2013/206) from the Directorate General for University Policy of the Regional Government of Galicia, and in June 2014 he obtained a four-year FPU grant (ref.
-FPU13/02618) from the
+FPU13/02618; 20/12/2013-19/12/2017) from the

 Facultad de Filología

-(June 2011) Grammaticalization, subjectification and semantic change of Spanish <resultar + INF>.
+MA Dissertation (June 2011): Grammaticalization, subjectification and semantic change of Spanish resultar + INF.
 Supervisor: Mar Garachana-Camarero (University of Barcelona).

 (2017).
-"Rise and development of parenthetical needless to say: An assumed evidential strategy".
-Journal of Historical Linguistics 7.1/2.
+The rise and development of parenthetical needless to say: An assumed evidential strategy.
+Journal of Historical Linguistics 7(1/2): 134-159.
 Special issue on The rise and development of evidential and epistemic markers, ed. by Silvio Cruschina & Eva-Maria Remberger.
 [Second author, with Zeltia Blanco-Suárez.]

 (2015).
 Pragmática.
 (Colección Unidadesdidácticas; Servizo de Normalización Lingüística).
 Santiago de Compostela: Servicio de Publicacións e Intercambio Científico.
 ISBN 978-84-16533-39-8.
 [First author, with Teresa Fanego.]